BSc (Hons)

 Work-based Learning

 You'll have the opportunity to engage with work-based learning opportunities throughout the programme and will receive support to identify suitable opportunities and plan your own professional development.
 Work-based learning is linked to modules in all three years of the course and students will build a work-based learning portfolio in order to evidence their experiences.
 The type of experience on offer could range from working with people with lived experience or service providers on specified projects, to undertaking work experience within an organisation, local community or group to investigate the application of inclusive service delivery.
 This can be undertaken in or outside of term time in Lincoln and the surrounding areas.
-You'd be responsible for travel, accommodation, and general living costs while engaged in work-based learning opportunities.
+You'd be responsible for travel, accommodation, and general living costs while engaged in work-based learning opportunities, however, there may be opportunities to apply for funding to cover some of the costs and the School of Health and Social Care will be able to offer support.

 United Kingdom

-A Level: BCC (104 UCAS Tariff points from a minimum of 3 A levels or equivalent qualifications).
+96 UCAS Tariff points from a minimum of 2 A Levels or equivalent qualifications.

-Applicants will also need at least three GCSEs at grade 4 or above or equivalent, which must include English and Maths.
+GCSE's: Minimum of three at grade 4 or above or equivalent, which must include English and Maths.
 Equivalent Level 2 qualifications may also be considered.

 The University accepts a wide range of qualifications as the basis for entry and do accept a combination of qualifications which may include A Levels, BTECs, EPQ etc.